To our Square community:

 Promote digital gift cards

-Electronic gift cards can help increase cash flow while your business is closed or affected by social distancing.
+Electronic gift cards can help increase cash flow while your business is closed, affected by social distancing, or impacted in other ways.
 We’ve seen a lot of sellers ask their regular customers to purchase gift cards as a show of support.
 Scroll down to learn how to set up eGift Cards free.

 Use touch-free and remote payments

-As customers look to avoid touching surfaces, encourage them to use their mobile devices or contactless cards, disable the signature screen, and skip the receipt screen.
-We’re offering 20% off all contactless hardware through June 1 so you can set up your business for touch-free payments.
+As customers look to avoid touching surfaces, encourage them to use their mobile devices or contactless cards, disable the signature screen, and skip the receipt screen during checkout.
+You can also send payment links or have them scan digital QR codes through your point-of-sale and allow customers to pay from their phones.
 If you aren’t seeing customers in person, consider remote payment options like invoices; scroll down to learn more.

 Communicate with your customers

 Use email and social media to keep your customers up to date.
-Let them know how they can support your business, what your new hours are, or if you’re closing for a period of time.
+Let them know how they can support your business or if you’re closed or have different operating hours.
 If you use Square, we have free email marketing templates specifically for this purpose.

 Support your team